List of British monarchs: Background

 Before 1603, the Kingdom of England and the Kingdom of Scotland were independent states with different monarchs.
-However, James VI of Scotland inherited the monarchy of England (becoming James VI and I) from his cousin Elizabeth I, meaning that the two independent countries shared a monarch known as the Union of the Crowns.
-Between November 1606 and July 1607 unification between the two countries was discussed at Westminster.
+Upon James VI of Scotland inheriting the monarchy of England from his cousin Elizabeth I, however, the two independent countries began sharing a monarch in a personal union known as the Union of the Crowns.
+Between November 1606 and July 1607 unification between the two countries was discussed in Parliament.
 While the English Parliament agreed to certain concessions to the Scots, it refused union.
-In October 1604, James VI and I declared himself to be the 'King of Great Britain' rather than the simultaneous monarch of both.
-The style was used on coins, stamps, and elsewhere, however the Parliament of England refused its official use or him legally becoming the King of a single unified country.
+In October 1604, James VI and I declared himself to be the 'King of Great Britain'.
+The style was used on coins, stamps, and elsewhere, but the Parliament of England did not use it officially, nor did they consider him the King of a single unified country.

-Anne ascended the throne on 8 March 1702 upon the death of her brother-in-law William III, becoming Queen of England and Queen of Scotland.
+James's great-granddaughter, Anne, ascended both thrones on 8 March 1702, upon the death of her brother-in-law and cousin William III, becoming Queen of England and Queen of Scotland.
 In November that year, Anne began negotiations with the Parliament of Scotland about a possible union of the two countries, but by 1704 they had ended without a deal.
-In 1706, a new proposal was debated that involved shared unity rather than Scotland joining England under a new country called 'Great Britain', which was more preferable to Scotland.
+In 1706, a new proposal was debated that involved the merger of Scotland and England into a new country called 'Great Britain'.
 A final version of the proposal was presented to Anne in July that year.
 In January and March 1707, the Treaty of Union was passed by the Scottish and English parliaments respectively, with the union beginning from May.

 Despite having eighteen pregnancies, Anne did not produce an heir that survived her or to adulthood.
-England had passed the Act of Settlement 1701 which defined Sophia of Hanover and her heirs as the successor to Anne and disqualified Catholics from becoming monarch.
+Before union, England had passed the Act of Settlement 1701 which defined Anne's cousin Sophia of Hanover and her heirs as Anne's successor in England and Ireland and disqualified Catholics from becoming monarch.
 However, Scotland had passed its own law, the Act of Security 1704, which allowed its parliament to choose an heir upon Anne's death.
-On Union, Great Britain adopted the English succession and the Act of Security was repealed.
+On union, Great Britain adopted the English succession and the Act of Security was repealed.
 When Anne died in 1714, she was succeeded by George I, Sophia of Hanover's eldest son.
-However, those who believed Scotland should have chosen the exiled Catholic James Francis Edward Stuart (known as 'The Old Pretender') instead rebelled in the Jacobite rising of 1715, which was quashed by Great Britain.